MBA Program Information

 The University of Texas at San Antonio's College of Business is accredited by AACSB International· The Association to Advance Collegiate Schools of Business.
 The Master of Business Administration (MBA) is specifically designed to provide an intensive business education.
 Qualified candidates with an undergraduate degree in a business or non-business area are welcome to apply.

 A majority of our MBA students are working professionals.
-Thus, most classes are offered in an evening format at the 1604 Campus.
-We also offer "Noon MBA" classes at our Downtown Campus.
-Students can choose classes from both formats to accommodate their schedules.
+Classes are offered in an evening format at the 1604 Campus.

 When school is in session, the College of Business' Office of Graduate Studies is open for advising Monday through Thursday until 7 p.m. and Fridays until 5 p.m.
 We are located in the Business Building, Room 4.01.18.
 Drop-ins are welcome or you can call (210) 458-4641 to make an appointment for advising.